ho do you need to make a movie?

 The longer the film crew list, the more AD's you'll need.
 Along with them you'll have Production Assistants.

-The head of your camera department will be your Cinematographer.
-Sometimes also called the Director of Photography (DP).
-The rest of the camera department will depend on what the shoot calls for.
+The head of your camera department will be your Cinematographer, aka the Director of Photography (DP).
+The rest of the camera department will depend on the production requirements.

 A 1st AC (assistant camera) is standard.
 Usually so is a 2nd AC.
 One of them may be the “Focus Puller,” and in the days of shooting on film you'd have a “Loader.”